sobhan0011/QuizContest-Chat-SocketProgramming/README.md

 How to send massage to another user: msg to x:y (which x is a string that equals to another user name and y is a string which is the message).

-How to send answer to host:
+How to send answer:
-msg to x:y (which x is a string that equals to another host name and y is the answer(1, 2, 3, 4)).
+just type 1, 2, 3 or 4.